 ~ John MacArthur

-We don't need to be seeking more spiritual resources but we need to ask the Lord to give us understanding and insight so we can know and appropriate the resources we do have and were given in complete abundance at the moment of our salvation.
+We don't need to be seeking more spiritual resources.
+We need to ask the Lord to give us understanding and insight so we can know and appropriate the resources we do have and received in complete abundance at the moment of our salvation.

 4 Things to Pray for One Another (and ourselves too):